US lawmakers make last ditch effort to kill off the Nord Stream 2 gas pipeline

 Russia may dodge the rules by allowing Russian oil major Rosneft to export gas via Nord Stream 2, thus breaking Gazprom’s export monopoly that the company has jealously guarded for decades.

-The Russian Ministry of Energy will report to the government on potentially allowing state oil giant Rosneft access to gas exports "in the coming days", according to Interfax quoting Vice-Prime Minister Alaexander Novak, who curates the energy sector, on September 15.
+The Russian Ministry of Energy will report to the government on potentially allowing state oil giant Rosneft access to gas exports "in the coming days", according to Interfax quoting Vice-Prime Minister Alexander Novak, who curates the energy sector, on September 15.

 Gazprom has said that it hopes the pipeline can go into operation on October 1, but the EU certification process could take several months and may not be completed until January, according to some reports.